manticoresoftware/manticoresearch/manual/Logging/Binary_logging.md

 # Binary logging

-Binary logging serves as a recovery mechanism for [real-time](../Creating_a_table/Local_tables/Real-time_table.md) table data, as well as attribute updates for [plain tables](../Creating_a_table/Local_tables/Plain_table.md#Plain-table) that would otherwise only be stored in RAM until a flush occurs.
+Binary logging serves as a recovery mechanism for [real-time](../Creating_a_table/Local_tables/Real-time_table.md) table data.
 When binary logs are enabled, `searchd` records each transaction to the binlog file and utilizes it for recovery following an unclean shutdown.
 During a clean shutdown, RAM chunks are saved to disk, and all binlog files are subsequently deleted.

 ## Enabling and disabling binary logging